patokenneth/letsprint/README.md

 I have implemented these types as enums.
 Hence, when running this project on Swagger, ensure that the ProductType you enter is between 0 - 4.
 It does not accept a string or anything above 4.
 Well, I already implemented checks to guard against bad data.
 So... */

+//Also very important: since I did not seed data in the database, kindly run migration (both the Add-Migration and Update-Database commands) to ensure that the database is created.

 # letsprint
 This is a project I created for Albelli .NET position.